cuneyt-sert/ISTDSA-DataScienceBootcamp/Project1 -NYC Subway - EDA/README.md

 # NEW YORK SUBWAY TURNSTİLE DATA

-The subject of our project was as follows:
+At the end of the first month of my education at Istanbul Data Science Academy, the subject of the first project I tried to do with my friends was as follows:

 The WomenTechWomenYes (WTWY) association has an annual gala at the beginning of summer each year is organizing.